• Skip to primary navigation

 Once you have your red and blue batters, get to the creativity!

-I started by putting a few dollops of colored batter in the bottom of the bundt pan.
+I always start my swirled cakes by putting a few dollops of colored batter in the bottom of the bundt pan.
 Just a few.
 Next up, a light layer of white.
 The key here is to be gentle and try not to disturb the colored dollops.
 In recipes where the idea is to swirl (like peanut butter ripple ice cream), mixing of colors/batters is encouraged.

 Here?
 No.